thecyberwraith/quizsite/README.md

 If you have Docker installed, then you can depoly this project with it.
 First, you need the following configurations set.

 * In the root directory, create a file name `.env` which holds the following variables:
-    * HOSTNAME - The hostname that the service should respond to (should match your certificates)
+    * SERVER_HOST_NAME - The hostname that the service should respond to (should match your certificates)
-    * DEBUG - Whether to use debug services in Django.
+    * DEBUG - Whether to use debug services in Django and set log level to DEBUG.
     * SECRET - The secret key to use for encryption for Django.
     * DATABASE_FILE - Since I use a simple sqlite3 database, persist data by mounting the file from your system into the application!
 If you don't have the file already, one is generated in the image.
 NOTE - you may need to manually make migrations on externally persisted database files.
     * CERT_FILE - The https certificate file for the internal nginx instance.